-In the below images, high strength steel is used in the areas coloured in blue and ultra-high strength steel is used in the red coloured areas.
+In these images, high strength steel is used in the areas colored in blue and ultra-high strength steel is used in the red coloured areas.
 Depending on the tools used, ultra-high strength steel can be challenging or impossible to cut.
 If necessary, use a workaround technique.